lainio/err2/README.md

 penalty this kind of mechanism might bring.
 We have focused on the _happy path_ analyses.
 If the performance of the *error path* is essential, don't use this mechanism presented here.
-But be aware that if your code uses the error path as a part of algorithm itself something is badly wrong.
+But be aware that if your code uses the error path as a part of algorithm itself something is wrong.

 **For happy paths** by using `try.ToX` error check functions **there are no performance penalty at all**.
 However, the mandatory use of the `defer` might